fgoncalves/Buzzit/README.md

  separate them, but this again meant making sure all the translations are in place.
  - Simply because of time restrictions, the measurements for each player button are hardcoded as well as the bounding box for the floating word.
-Making this adapt to different screens turned out to be a bit more complicated that expected.
+Making this adapt to different screens turned out to be a bit more complicated than expected.
 This was a decision taken while developing the app and not during planning.
  - The application was built to support 2 and only 2 languages.
 This made the whole design and implementation much simpler.